-Internal validation of the MLPA technique using 16 DNA samples from healthy individuals is required, in particular when using MLPA for the first time, or when changing the sample handling procedure, DNA extraction method or instruments used.
-This validation experiment should result in a standard deviation $\leq 0.10$ for all probes over the experiment.
+Internal validation of the MLPA technique using 16 DNA samples from healthy individuals of the same sex is required, in particular when using MLPA for the first time, or when changing the sample handling procedure, DNA extraction method or instruments used.
+This validation experiment should result in a standard deviation ≤ 0.10 for all probes over the experiment.